Abdurrahman-Git/Enterprise-Knowledge-Assistant/README.md

 # 🧠 Enterprise Knowledge Assistant

 > A RAG-powered Q&A system that lets you ask questions about your company documents in natural language.
-Upload PDFs, Word docs, and text files — get cited, grounded answers backed by your actual documents.
+Upload PDFs, Word docs, and text files — get cited, grounded answers backed by yfour actual documents.

 **Tech Stack:** `Python` `FastAPI` `LangChain` `ChromaDB` `Google Gemini` `SQLAlchemy`